-The focus group took place in Manistee, Cadillac/Wexford, Grand Traverse for individuals in recovery.
+The focus group took place in Manistee County and was made up of eight individuals who are in recovery for substance use disorder.
 For the purpose of this focus group, a person in recovery is defined as being in the process of change to improve their health and wellness, live a self directed life, and strive to reach their full potential.
 From SAMHA's working definition of recovery.